hug-sch/vse-docs/video_editing/index.rst

 When the editing is complete, you can start :red:`(3)` rendering the project.
 First, you have to :blue:`(3.1)` choose your codec and probably do some :blue:`(3.2)` post-processing in the compositor or FFMPEG.
 Sometimes you need subtitles.

 Please note that there is also a separate chapter about the :doc:`Video Sequence Editor </video_sequencer/index>` .
 There, you can find detailed info about basic timeline operations such as moving, zooming, and navigating the timeline.
-And also a separate chapter on :doc:`Extra Tools </extra-tools/index>`, you may need while editing; some useful Python or FFMPEG scripts, and info about ExifTools and MediaInfo.
+Also, in a separate chapter are some :doc:`Extra Tools </extra-tools/index>`.
+You may need them while editing: some useful Python or FFMPEG scripts, and info about ExifTools and MediaInfo.

 .. toctree::
    :hidden: